 The cost to ship a 4.4-pound package from China to the US tops out at $5.41 – less than it would cost a US eCommerce seller to ship the same item to a US address.
 (Note: international postal rates from China to the US rise steeply above 4.4 pounds.)

-6 Ways Withdrawal from the UPU Could Affect US ECommerce Companies
+5 Ways Withdrawal from the UPU Could Affect US ECommerce Companies

-Less competition from small Chinese sellers
+US retailers may have less competition from small Chinese sellers

 ECommerce companies could have new international shipping options